igroomgrim/jitta-rank/README.md

 *🚀 Built as a 7-day challenge to push my skills in architecture, state management, and performance optimization.
 Expect clean code, but maybe also some late-night debugging magic. 🌚✨🐛🌝*

+📝**Note:** The **main** branch is frozen as a snapshot of the 7-day challenge.
+Active development continues on the [**develop**](https://github.com/igroomgrim/jitta-rank/tree/develop "develop") branch, where you'll find the latest improvements and experimental features.
+Feel free to check it out if you want to see where this project is heading!

 ## Overview

 Jitta Rank is a mobile application that allows users to: